 (Some of the above requirements may be waived for students over 20 years of age)

-The preferential application deadline for all years of the BFA, 31 October.
+The preferential application deadline for the February intake of the BFA is 31 October.
 Late applications will be considered, subject to availability.

 Find out how to apply for the BFA